“I spent last Christmas with my husband; this year he’s no more; Christmas is unbearable.”

 If you plan on being by yourself, withdrawing in your safe place, please do that, but only if you feel that it is the best way you can cope.
 If you feel that you might end up getting into a loop of negative thoughts, make sure you have other back-up plans.

 If you plan on being with others who share the same grief and loss, pour your heart out.
 There is comfort in knowing that you are next to someone, who was important to the deceased.
 This way the bonds continue and the moments shared with the deceased remain cherished for a lifetime.
 Coping becomes little easier when you share your pain and happiness as well as the stories about the deceased.

 Don’t deliberately plan to deprive yourself from anything.
 Please try not to be harsh on yourself, as there is already a lot of pain within.
 Please try not to induce more pain intentionally, for the only reason that your wound is trying to heal each day.
 A wound on a wound can only worsen things, and also because I am sure you wouldn’t want the same for the deceased if he/she were in your place.

 Maybe with time, the same people who stood by you might not be around to hold your hand or maybe you have decided not to bother others with the same words about the grief you still continue to feel.
-Remember there are people, just like you, keeping their pain to themselves, wanting to be heard,… Click To Tweet
+Remember there are people, just like you, keeping their pain to themselves, wanting to be heard, reach them.
+Click To Tweet

 With the advent of cyber space, there are so many social support groups where you can continue to express your pain and share your grief.
 Also, counselling sites like HopeNetwork.in are there to hear you out where you have trained grief counsellors.
 So please feel free to be part of such groups which are unbiased, without rules and welcome you with an open heart and unconditional support that stay for as long as you want.
 Remember your heart needs your kindness.